 Avoid Overfeeding, As Pitties Are Susceptible To Joint Issues

+But while the occasional treato is no problemo, you must avoid overfeeding your dog or allowing her to pack on the pounds.
 This is especially important for pit bulls as they are susceptible to several weight-related health problems.

 Watch Out For Food Gobbling!